drhelius/Gearboy/README.md

 ## License

-*Gearboy - Nintendo Game Boy Emulator*
-*Copyright (C) 2012  Ignacio Sanchez*

-*This program is free software: you can redistribute it and/or modify* *it under the terms of the GNU General Public License as published by* *the Free Software Foundation, either version 3 of the License, or* *any later version.*

-*This program is distributed in the hope that it will be useful,* *but WITHOUT ANY WARRANTY; without even the implied warranty of* *MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the* *GNU General Public License for more details.*

-*You should have received a copy of the GNU General Public License* *along with this program.
-If not, see <http://www.gnu.org/licenses/>*
+Gearboy is licensed under the GNU General Public License v3.0 License, see [LICENSE](LICENSE) for more information.